jldavid/SwiftUI2UIKit/README.md

 # SwiftUI2UIKit
-Demo to show how to host Swift UI in a UIKit UIViewController 2024
+Swift UI hosted in a UIViewController 2024